What is NL-3?

 - Flu, weakness, discomfort, fever, and headache

-- Discomfort, prickling, or itching at infection point
+- Discomfort, prickling, or itching at the infection point

 Stage 2